Our commitment to diversity and inclusion

 Thousands of traditional and non-traditional students from around the world participate in SCE programs each year, from college and high school students to executives, retirees, area residents, youth, and Cornell faculty, staff, and alumni.
 SCE programs take place on campus, online, and around the world in a variety of formats and lengths to serve the needs of our diverse students.

 What SCE expects from students

 All members of the Cornell community are expected to be aware of and to comport themselves in accordance with Cornell University Policy 6.4, "Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct."
 (For more information about SCE policies, see General policies and important disclaimers, or contact the SCE office at 607.255.4987 or firstname.lastname@example.org.)

 To report incidents of bias, harassment, or discrimination, complete this form or send e-mail to email@example.com.
 Please see the resources below for additional assistance, support, connection, intervention, reporting, and advocacy.

 We encourage students to participate in the Intergroup Dialogue Project (IDP), a social justice education program that helps students develop intergroup relations skills, thereby preparing them to live and work in an increasingly diverse world.
 IDP's courses are specially designed to empower students to communicate and collaborate across social, cultural, and power differences and to promote equity and democracy in their communities.

 What SCE is doing

 Within the university's Toward New Destinations diversity framework, SCE has undertaken a number of initiatives to support and encourage full participation by all members of our community.
-In 2016-17 we have focused on:
+Our recent focus has been: